adam-cowley/twitch-project/docs/04-authentication.md

 })
 ```

-Now, to persist the data.
+### Persisting the Data

+The tests now pass, but nothing is happening.
+We next need to persist the data in the database.
 The AuthController shouldn't hold any logic as to how a User is created, so this responsibility should be passed on to another class - in this case we'll use the `UserService` generated earlier.
 So, in `src/users/user.service.ts`, we should create a new method for creating a User.

 For now, we don't have any entities in the code, so we can define the `User` type as a Node from `neo4j-driver`.